quiddihub/dojono-form/README.md

 - a JavaScript folder that contains multiple javascript files

-- a font folder that contains the following file:
+- a font folder that contains the following files:

 icons.ttf
 icons.woff